wdbo/webdocbook/docs/Development/Third-Parties-Assets.md

 Vendor assets used by WebDocBook
 ================================

-This directory stores all the third-parties *assets* packages that are used by *WebDocBook*.
+The `www/webdocbook_assets/vendor/` directory stores all the third-parties *assets* packages that are used by *WebDocBook*.
 You will find here some links to these packages and their actual version numbers.

-To rebuild them, you can use the `bower.json` configuration file of this directory and make a  `bower install`.
+To rebuild them, you can use the `bower.json` configuration file of the `www/webdocbook_assets/vendor/` directory and make a  `bower install`.
 Then you will need to manually move each new versions files to replace existing one in each subdirectories.

 Special note for *Bootstrap* : as WebDocBook does not use the *Glyphicons* any more, the package MUST be downloaded manually using the configuration